Founding Editor (she/her)

 Juliette Sebock (she/her) is a Best of the Net-nominated poet and writer and the author of Mistakes Were Made (2017), Micro (2019), How My Cat Saved My Life and Other Poems (2019), Plight of the Pangolin (2020), Three Words (2020) and Boleyn (2020), with work forthcoming or appearing in a wide variety of publications.
 Currently, she is working on a variety of personal and freelance projects.
 When she isn’t writing (and sometimes when she is), Juliette can be found with a cup of coffee and her cat, Fitz.
 Juliette can be reached via her website or across social media.

-Marcelle Newbold loves poetry as a way of exploring inner spaces, place, and inheritance.
-Her poems have been published in magazines, and in recent anthologies by Wild Pressed Books and Maytree Press.
+Marcelle Newbold’s poetry explores place and inheritance.
+Pushcart Prize nominated and winner of the Poetry in the Arcades competition in 2020, her poems have been published in online and print magazines, and in recent anthologies by Black Bough Poetry, Maytree Press, and Indigo Dreams.
 She lives in Cardiff, Wales, where she trained as an architect.
+Linktr.ee: marcellenewbold

 Alina Melnik is a writer from the Pacific Northwest.
 She loves literature and art and enjoys exploring how the two can intersect.